ACL Physical Therapy and ACL Tear Recovery

 - Knee “giving out” when walking

-Do I need physical therapy for an ACL tear?
+Do I need PT for an ACL tear?

 Depending on the severity of the injury, surgery may be needed for an ACL repair – particularly for athletes, as well as young patients and active patients.
 Regardless of surgical intervention, torn ACL treatment often includes rest and rehabilitation exercises.
-Physical therapy is sometimes utilized before surgery, as well as after surgery, in order to help aid in your recovery.
-Our team of physical therapists at Exchange Physical Therapy Group can develop a personalized plan of recovery for you.
+PT is sometimes utilized before surgery, as well as after surgery, in order to help aid in your recovery.
+Our team of therapists at can develop a personalized plan of recovery for you.
 We emphasize compassionate, one-on-one care and personalized treatments using the most current approaches to get you back to the activities you love.